Backbone81/membership/README.md

 ### More Advanced Topics

-- How should we deal with sequence number wrap-around?
 - How should we deal with incarnation number wrap-around?
 - We should find a mechanic which tells a member the last known incarnation number to allow joining members without having to remember the incarnation number.